 When the conditions underfoot get treacherous, never lose your footing again with our guide to the Best Crampons for Mountaineering & Winter Hiking!

 You’re in the right place!
 In this guide, we will be covering the following:

 Reviews of seven of the top crampons

 If you are a serious hiker or mountaineer, winter conditions aren’t going to stop you from scaling your favorite mountain.
 If you want to traverse snow and ice, you need a pair of deep-penetrating crampons.
-Crampons can be used for everything from icy hikes to technical climbs.
+Hiking crampons can be used for everything from icy hikes to technical climbs.
 You can even scale frozen waterfalls with some of these impressive under-the-foot travel systems.
 Despite that, almost all crampon models include the same key features, including durable metal frames, sharp metal points, and flexible foot bindings.